Timvdv/pimatic-zwave-usb/README.md

 ## Support more devices
 In the future I definitely want to support more devices.
 I only have two ZWave devices at the moment, If you want me to implement more devices you can donate them.
-Just send me a message.
-You can also extend my plugin yourself, just create a pull request!
+Just send me a message on the Pimatic forum.
+You can also extend the plugin yourself, just create a pull request!